intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 # Trusted Big Data ML with Python

-SGX-based Trusted Big Data ML allows the user to run end-to-end big data analytics application and Intel Analytics Zoo and BigDL model training with spark local and distributed cluster on Graphene-SGX.
+SGX-based Trusted Big Data ML allows the user to run end-to-end big data analytics application and Intel BigDL model training with spark local and distributed cluster on Graphene-SGX.

 *Please mind the IP and file path settings.
 They should be changed to the IP/path of your own sgx server on which you are running the programs.*